taivu1998/Recursive-Deep-Research/README.md

 ## Overview

-The **Recursive Deep Research Agent** is an advanced AI system that tackles complex, multi-faceted research questions by decomposing them into structured sub-queries, executing parallel searches, and iteratively refining answers through self-critique.
+The **Agentic Deep Research Engine** is an advanced AI system that tackles complex, multi-faceted research questions by decomposing them into structured sub-queries, executing parallel searches, and iteratively refining answers through self-critique.
 Unlike traditional single-shot RAG systems, this agent employs **inference-time compute** to dynamically expand its reasoning until the answer is sufficiently comprehensive.

 ### Key Insight